George Pipgras: Pitching career

 Pipgras was born in Ida Grove, Iowa, and served in World War I with the 25th Army Engineers.

 He started his major league career with the Yankees in the 1923 season after being acquired from the Red Sox, making 17 appearances in his first two years.
 After returning to the minor leagues for two more years, he earned a place in the starting rotation in 1927, posting a 10–3 record for the team still considered by many to be the greatest ever, and winning Game 2 of the 1927 World Series against the Pittsburgh Pirates.
 In 1928 he led AL pitchers in wins with a 24–13 record, and also in games started (38) and innings pitched (3002/3), while finishing second in strikeouts (139); he followed up with another Game 2 victory in the 1928 World Series against the St. Louis Cardinals as New York swept the NL champions for the second straight year.
 He was 18–12 as the Yankees slipped to second place in 1929, and 15–15 in 1930 with an AL-leading 3 shutouts.
 After a 7–6 season in 1931, he bounced back with a 16–7 mark for the 1932 AL champions, and again won his World Series start in Game 3 as the Yankees swept the Chicago Cubs.
 In that game, Babe Ruth and Lou Gehrig each hit a pair of home runs, including Ruth's renowned "Called Shot."
 In May 1933, Pipgras' contract was sold back to the Red Sox, and he was 9–8 for the team that year before making a handful of appearances in 1934 and 1935.
 In an eleven-season career, he posted a 102–73 record with 714 strikeouts and a 4.09 earned run average in 14881/3 innings.

 Umpire and scout

+On August 4, 1938, Eastern League President Thomas Richardson announced that they sold the contract of Pipgras to the American League and President Will Harridge.
+Pipgras would be required to report to Chicago to begin his umpiring duties.